- It Starts With Educators

 - Professional Development and Support

 - Working With College Summit

-College Summit’s tools are designed to be integrated into a school’s existing structure and culture.
-Our partner schools incorporate College Summit’s curriculum and tools into a postsecondary planning course, offered for credit during the regular school day.
-This ensures successful integration with other coursework and the school routine.
+Our partner schools incorporate College Summit’s curriculum and tools into a postsecondary planning course, which is offered for credit during the existing school day.
+This ensures that partner schools successfully integrate our standards-based, data-driven curriculum with other coursework and the school routine.
 Our approach is to build the capacity of schools and their districts to do this work themselves.

 There are different ways to structure the class based on time and frequency, and College Summit staff will work with each school to determine the best approach.
-Analysis of the structure from across the country indicates that 60 minutes or more per week throughout the school year are necessary for students to complete the key curricular outcomes and to find relevancy in the work by connecting their learning to their everyday lives.
+Analysis of the structure from across the country indicates that 60 minutes or more per week throughout the school year are necessary for students to complete the key curricular outcomes and to esupport their peers in creating actionable postsecondary plans.

 In Their Words is a collection of some of the best student essays from our first ten years.